 Using Turino’s (2008) fields of performance as a framework, I have analysed Ethno artistic mentors perceptions of the shift in practice due to the “digital turn” caused by the COVID-19 pandemic.
 Artistic mentors have found the experience enabling, as the Hope sessions provided an opportunity to develop confidence teaching online, increase their network and create opportunities for collaboration and learning.
 They also gained a deeper awareness of what constitutes their practice.

 Artistic mentors recognise that the “digital turn” revealed what was possible to achieve from one’s home, but also that it cannot replace the offline experience (Rohan).
 This corroborates previous research findings that suggest on Tobias, 2020line communities support offline experiences (Kenny, 2016; Tobias, 2020; Waldron, 2012; Waldron, 2016,).
 Online musical practices are not replacing offline encounters, but they have the potential to enhance those experiences and maintain sustainable connections whilst offline meetings are not possible.
 The online meeting space is also enabling collaborations to occur that may not ever have been possible offline, which opens many possibilities within music education, particularly with regard to creating opportunities for intercultural collaboration (Kloppers, 2010; Josef, Nethsinghe and Cabedo-Maset, 2020).
-The experiences of these artistic mentors and organisers demonstrate the catalysing effect of engaging with music through social media for new imaginative contexts (Tobias, 2020; Waldron, 2018)
+The experiences of these artistic mentors and organisers demonstrate the catalysing effect of engaging with music through social media for new imaginative contexts (Tobias, 2020; Waldron, 2018).

 Tensions between “real-time” and “delayed-time” conceptions of musical practice further support the “multifaceted nature of music making” argued by Tobias (2020, 42).
 The artistic mentors in this research already negotiate the balance between participatory and performance fields of practice at the Ethno gatherings, but now they have needed to reflect on the relationship between “real-time” performance and facilitation as well as “delayed-time” recordings.
 This further supports Camlin’s (2014) emphasis on the need to consider dichotomies of different fields as a tension or continuum and reflect on how they can further develop creativity within practice.